 You may also want to read: Chapter 3: Determining the Quality of a Psychometric Test

 Many companies use psychometric testing in selection and recruitment because it provides an objective evaluation of job-seekers, it is easy to administer and evaluate, and eliminates designer and culture bias.

 The most frequently mentioned purpose of using psychometric assessment tools was for recruitment and selection.
 The next frequently mentioned purpose was learning and development.
-Competency mapping, performance appraisal and using tools for validation of other assessment practices such as interviews were reported equally.
+Competency mapping, performance appraisal, and using tools for validation of other assessment practices such as interviews were reported equally.

-Following the two primary purposes for usage of psychometric assessment tools, a wide range of purposes was mentioned by the participants covering the full Human Capital cycle from recruitment to exit.
+Following the two primary purposes for the usage of psychometric assessment tools, a wide range of purposes was mentioned by the participants covering the full Human Capital cycle from recruitment to exit.